ispapp/ispapp-go-client/README.md

 # license

-The project ispapp-linux-client is licensed per the GNU General Public License, version 2
+The project ispapp-linux-client is licensed per the MIT License

-A copy is in the project directory, as a file named LICENSE